OpenDSA/OpenDSA/RST/en/Glossary.rst

    problem
       A task to be performed.
-      It is best thought of as a function or a mapping of inputs to outputs.
+      It is best thought of as a :term:`function` or a mapping of inputs to outputs.

    program